Why it's important to understand running pace

 While you don't want to become too preoccupied with numbers, there are several benefits to understanding pace.
 Primarily, knowing your pace can help you gauge how long it will take to run a certain distance and stay on track when racing.
 Plus, tracking your improvement over time can be one of the most rewarding parts of your running journey.

-For runners of all types, most runs should be kept at an easy pace, around one to two minutes slower per mile than your race pace.
+For runners of all types, most runs should be kept at an easy pace, around one to two minutes slower per kilometre than your race pace.
 One way to figure out this easy pace is the talk test.
 When out for a run, can you easily hold a conversation with your running partner or sing along to your playlist?
 If not, that's a sign to slow down and dial the pace back.

 Put your speed to the test

 But what if you haven't been timing your runs or have no idea where to start when it comes to figuring out your running pace?
-It can be hard to figure out your running pace before putting your fitness to the test, so once you've built up some distance and endurance through regular runs, try signing up for a short live or virtual race, such as a 5K, or conduct a time trial on your own by timing your fastest run over a known multi-mile distance.
+It can be hard to figure out your running pace before putting your fitness to the test, so once you've built up some distance and endurance through regular runs, try signing up for a short live or virtual race, such as a 5K, or conduct a time trial on your own by timing your fastest run over a known multi-kilometre distance.

-After completing your fast effort, take a look at your "splits," or the time it took to run each mile.
+After completing your fast effort, take a look at your "splits," or the time it took to run each kilometre.
 Did you run even splits the whole time?
-Perhaps negative splits, where your last miles were faster than the first ones?
+Perhaps negative splits, where your last kilometres were faster than the first ones?
 Or did you fizzle out after a fast start and struggle to finish?
 If the latter, that can be a sign you still need to dial back your running pace in training to build endurance and save the fast efforts for your harder workouts.

 Still unsure about all these numbers?
 Consider sharing your data with a running coach or trainer.
 With proper guidance, you can learn how to maintain different paces as your fitness improves and grow into a faster runner over time.